 Eagles.
 Many believe that Bald Eagles mate for life, however, if

 a “cartwheel” where they lock talons and freefall until right before

-hitting the ground.
-Nests can be 8 feet across, weigh a ton, and
+year and these nests can reach 8 feet across, weigh a ton, and

 usually are found in trees.
 However, if no trees can be found, they

 have been known to nest on the ground.
 Each year, the eagles lay

 one to three eggs and both the male and female take turns brooding.

 Incubation lasts 35 days and the fledglings are cared for for 8 to

 WHERE TO FIND THEM

 Although Bald Eagles were declared and Endangered Species in 1967,